Webdev-DavidM/udacity-react-myreads/README.md

 1. download the files

-2)Use the terminalto the root folder, and type npm i
+2)Use the terminal to the root folder, and type npm install

-3. Once downloaded type
+3. Once downloaded type npm start